 This post was originally published on the website of Pavouk OÜ (Estonia).
 On 2020-06-12, I announced that Pavouk OÜ was closing.
-Posts related to Isoxya were moved to the new Isoxya website, and posts related to other technology were moved here. – tiredpixel
+The posts I wrote have been moved here.

 We’re pleased to announce the release of Tigrosa 1.2—our authentication and authorisation system.
 This version introduces a new password-based login system, completely overhauled API documentation, and numerous performance, stability, and security improvements.
 Tigrosa is like a guard-spider, protecting a backend JSON API, moving concepts such as users and organisations into a dedicated program, and proxying product-specific traffic.
 Isoxya—our web crawler and data processing system—is built on top of it.